Oracle Cloud Security Response to Intel Microarchitectural Data Sampling (MDS) Vulnerabilities

 Oracle Cloud Infrastructure Database

-If you use Autonomous Data Warehouse and Autonomous Transaction Processing, you have no further action to take.
+If you use Autonomous Database for Analytics and Data Warehousing and Autonomous Database for Transaction Processing and Mixed Workloads, you have no further action to take.

 For details and required actions related to offerings for VM DB systems, bare metal DB systems, and Exadata DB systems, see Oracle Cloud Infrastructure Customer Advisory for MDS Impact on the Database Service.